sonivaibhav/construction-site-clearing-simulator/README.md

   2. [SiteSimulatorModule](src/app/site-simulator/site-simulator.module.ts)

-     - Site simulator module displays simulated construction site map on screen which is rectangular shape, described as a grid of square blocks each with equal size.
+     - Site simulator module with route `/site-simulator` displays simulated construction site map on screen which is rectangular shape, described as a grid of square blocks each with equal size.
      - This module is responsible for below operations:
        1. Replacing input characters ('o', 'r', 't', 'T') with respective svg representation.